The best baby-friendly workouts to try out right now

 Developed by two mothers – both Pilates instructors and postnatal fitness experts – Mamma Method is a challenging low-impact babywearing workout taught to upbeat music.
 ‘The class is recommended by doctors and physiotherapists and guaranteed to improve strength,’ says Camilla.
 ‘It’s designed to be safe, but incredibly effective, strengthening all the postnatal target areas – back, legs, glutes, core and pelvic floor.’
 Camilla and Keziah are currently offering private and small group classes, which can take place in your home or a location of your choice, as well as pre-recorded online classes.
 To get started, you’ll need a good baby carrier (Camilla recommends Baby Bjorn and Ergobaby) plus a Pilates ball or cushion and a pair of light hand weights, tins or water bottles.
 Resistance bands are optional.

-Combining mindful breathwork with gentle stretching and strengthening sequences that let you (re)gain strength and flexibility at your own pace, yoga is great for new mums.
+Yoga is great for new mums, combining mindful breathwork with gentle stretching and strengthening sequences that let you (re)gain strength and flexibility at your own pace.
 ‘It allows you to start to feel in control of your body again after labour and nine months of pregnancy,’ explains Nadia Narain, self-care expert and co-author of Self-Care In Self Isolation.
 ‘Yoga helps you tap into breathing and posture, and connects you back to yourself.
 Moving the body and connecting with your baby and other new mothers can help to prevent postnatal depression.

 ‘I let new mothers return to class after their 6-week check if the birth or C-section was straightforward,’ she adds.
 ‘You will generally know when you feel mentally and physically ready.
 It’s important to start slowly – a good postnatal yoga teacher should focus on building strength for those who are new to yoga, and remind more experienced people not to push too hard.’

-‘Mum and baby yoga is great.
-It’s really bonding for mother and baby, and for the women with each other.
-Online support can really help empower new and expectant mums,’ says Nadia.
-Along with her sister, wellness practitioner Katia Narain Phillips, she is offering advice through myTamarin.com, a new baby concierge service that gives new and expecting parents access to the best midwives, maternity nurses and parenting experts.
+‘Mum and baby yoga is really bonding for mother and baby, and for the women with each other,’ says Nadia.
+Along with her sister, wellness practitioner Katia Narain Phillips, she is offering advice through myTamarin.com, a baby concierge service that gives new and expecting parents access to the best midwives, maternity nurses and parenting experts.
 ‘Whether you have questions about sleep, colic or breastfeeding, you can simply log in for bespoke guidance and support at any time,’ says Nadia.

-Find out more about mother and baby yoga classes on the NCT website.
+You can search for a mother and baby yoga class near you on the NCT website.

 We recommend you consult your doctor before beginning a new exercise programme.